reaktivo/mootools-inputplaceholder/README.md

-MooTools-Placeholder
+MooTools-InputPlaceholder
 ===========

-This plugin provides HTML 5 placeholder attribute to all browsers.
+This plugin provides HTML 5 placeholder attribute to all browsers **automatically**.